abhaynayar/obsidian/notes/crypto.md

 - [vignere cipher](https://www.mygeocachingprofile.com/codebreaker.vigenerecipher.aspx)

 ### RSA
-- if ```n``` is given, try checking if it is already factored at http://factordb.com
+- If `n` is given, try checking if it is already factored at http://factordb.com
-- use Crypto.Util.number inverse to find modular inverse for RSA
+- Use Crypto.Util.number inverse to find modular inverse for RSA
-- use RsaCtfTool to perform known attacks against RSA
+- Use RsaCtfTool to perform known attacks against RSA

 ### AES
-- use this tool to decrypt AES encrypted files: http://aes.online-domain-tools.com/
+- Use this tool to decrypt AES encrypted files: http://aes.online-domain-tools.com/
-- or use python
+- Or use python

 ```
 from Crypto.Cipher import AES